buddy-works/buddy-cli/README.md

 Usage
 ------------------------------------------------------------------------------

-After installation the `buddy-cli` CLI tool will be available to you.
+The tool will be immediately available after the installation.

-You can call `buddy-cli -h` to find out more about all of the following commands.
+You can call `buddy-cli -h` to find out more about commands available.

-In order to call any command you must first generate auth token in your buddy-works [myid](https://app.buddy.works/api-tokens)
+In order to call any command, you must first generate an auth token in your Buddy.Works [my-id](https://app.buddy.works/api-tokens) settings.
-If you are using standalone Buddy Enterprise you can do the same but in your own instance.
-Your token must have this scopes in order to work properly:
+If you are using Buddy Enterprise (standalone) you need to do the same, but in your own instance.
+Your token must have these scopes in order to work properly:

-* WORKSPACE (Manage workspace and it's objects)
+* WORKSPACE – Manage workspace and its objects
-* EXECUTION_INFO (Get pipelines)
+* EXECUTION_INFO – Get pipelines
-* EXECUTION_RUN (Run pipelines)
+* EXECUTION_RUN – Run pipelines

 ### Pipeline operations
 ```